danielmoi/vim-tute/12-moving-lines.md

 I decided that I wanted to find out how those crazy commands worked.
 This will be one of the best ways to learn Vim - by _understanding_ how a solution you found works.

-Like a lot of "solutions" in the wiki, there are explanations provided, and I decided to cobble together my own annotations for my own `.vimrc`, ending up with this:
+Like a lot of solutions in the wiki, there are explanations provided, and I decided to cobble together my own annotations for my own `.vimrc`, ending up with this: